-It is designed to be used in any conditions, but excels as a winter tent.
+Black Diamond has designed this tent to be used in any conditions, but excels as a winter tent.
 It has a single wall design that is super fast to set up and also freestanding.
 This means you don’t have to rely on guy ropes or tent stakes to keep it up, which is great when the ground is frozen.

-Although 4 season tents like this are often bad at air flow. the FirstLight has large two mesh openings (doors actually) on either end that you can use to get the air flowing.
+Although 4 season tents like this one from Black Diamond are often bad at air flow. the Black Diamond FirstLight has large two mesh openings (doors actually) on either end that you can use to get the air flowing.
 However, when they are closed you might get some condensation issues, which is always the case in such a well insulated tent.

-The overall design is meant for inclement weather such as rain or high winds.
-The wedge shape of the tent, when pointed into the wind, should help reduce the impact of any storm you get caught in.
+The overall single wall design is meant for inclement weather such as rain or high winds.
+The wedge shape of the Black Diamond tent, when pointed into the wind, should help reduce the impact of any storm you get caught in.

 It is also reasonably lightweight at 1745 g (3 lb 17 oz) packed weight.
-And it’s a snap to set up in the dark or quickly in a storm, which is great for those arriving late at camp (while car camping perhaps) or during an unexpected downpour.
+The Black Diamond FirstLight is a snap to set up in the dark or quickly in a storm or heavy snow, which is great for those arriving late at camp (while car camping perhaps) or during an unexpected downpour.